-To build better futures for young children by promoting and providing quality early childhood education and services for families, early childhood professionals and the community.
+To build better futures for young children by promoting and providing excellence in early childhood care and education.

-- Our services benefit all families, especially those with limited resources
+- Our services benefit all families, but especially those with limited resources.

-- Parents need to be supported in their role as parents and as their children’s first teachers
+- Families need to be supported in their role as their children’s first teacher.

-- The most important determinant of quality early childhood education is the caregiver
+- The most important determinate of quality early childhood education is the educator.

 Our Strategic Priorities